-Due to the rapid expansion in technology well-trained creative professionals have more choices in the job market, but also face new challenges.
-These activities require new skills.
 In addition to design thinking and problem solving skills, the most current proficiency in web technologies and social media practices; knowledge of business principles, licensing and copyright laws are essential to success.
-Team-based projects where students play multiple rolls and leverage their team-mates skills with their own; builds collaboration skills and teaches students the value of teamwork and how to leverage a team.
+Team-based projects where students play multiple rolls and leverage their team-mates skills with their own; builds collaboration skills and teaches students how to work on a team and leverage the exponential power of teamwork.

 Creative professionals have more choices in the job market, but also face new challenges.
 The ability to work well on teams is essential to success.